 How To Get The Most From Your Saxenda?

 Simply taking Saxenda alone is not enough to help you lose weight.
-You should also make appropriate changes to your lifestyle to manage your weight.
+You should also make adjustments to your lifestyle to manage your weight effectively.

-Below are some tips for adjusting your lifestyle to get the most out of your Saxenda treatment.
+Below are some tips to help you adjust your lifestyle and maximise the benefits of your Saxenda treatment.

 Exercise tips

-You should aim for 150 minutes per week of moderate exercise.
+You should aim for 150 minutes of moderate exercise per week.
 This can include activities such as running, jogging, cycling or swimming.

-An easy way to manage this is to aim for 30 minutes of exercise at least 5 days a week.
+A simple way to manage this is to aim for at least 30 minutes of exercise, 5 days a week.

-Find an exercise which works for you - not only for your lifestyle but for your weight and fitness level.
+Find an exercise that works for you - not only for your lifestyle, but also for your weight and fitness level.

 Build up the amount of exercise you do week on week before you find the right level for you.
 Don't try to push yourself too early.
 Not only can strenuous exercise result in injury, it can also affect you mentally and make you feel dissatisfied.
 Pace yourself - if you are comfortable running for 3 minutes, try running for 5 minutes.
 If you normally do 10 strokes in the pool, try 13 or 15 next time.
 Gradually increase the amount of activity you do.